 Divorce in Texas: Where to Start

-Divorce in Texas is really two lawsuits mixed in one.
+Divorce in Texas: Where to start.
+Well divorce is really two lawsuits mixed in one.
 First, is the divorce lawsuit itself when the marriage ends, the marital estate, and divides the assets and debts.
-Second is the SAPCR or ‘suit affecting parent child relationship’ which deals with the conservatorship and other issues relating to the children.
+Second is the SAPCR or ‘suit affecting parent child relationship’ which deals with the conservatorship and other issues relating to the children, highlighting where to start in your divorce process.

 Divorces happen essentially in three stages;